 1) Non-excited synchronous motor

-hysteresis synchronous motor
+Hysteresis synchronous motor

 Reluctance synchronous motor